God Has a Past

 The Above Proof By Proof Texts: Let's demonstrate the above proof again this time using only Bible excerpts.
 Those who claim that God is outside of time also frequently use the unbiblical phrase, "the eternal state."
 Actually, every moment is in the eternal state, including those moments before creation, all those since, and including those that will follow the New Creation.
 The following purely scriptural phrases show that in the "eternal state," WHO GOD WAS in eternity past differs from WHO GOD IS now and in eternity future.
 The differences do not include anything like an abandonment of His fundamental attributes (which are that He is Living, Personal, Relational, Good, and Loving), but rather, they are divine expressions of these attributes.
 For:

-"The Father… is Spirit" and "invisible," "from of old… from everlasting," just "like the Son of God," who "loved [the Son] before the foundation of the world."
+"The Father… is Spirit" and "invisible," "from of old, from everlasting," just "like the Son of God."
+He "loved [the Son] before the foundation of the world."
 Yet "God was manifested in the flesh" for "the Word BECAME flesh," having "partaken of flesh and blood," and "coming in the likeness of men" "to be made like His brethren."
 So "He is the SON OF MAN," "from the seed of David," "Jesus Christ… the Son of Abraham."
 And "this MAN, after He had offered one sacrifice for sins forever, sat down at the right hand of God."
 And "He ever lives to make intercession," for "the Mediator between God and men" is "the MAN Christ Jesus."
 So "God… will judge the world… by the MAN whom He has ordained," and "in the regeneration… the SON OF MAN sits on the throne of His glory."

 The second person of the Trinity, God the Son, was not OF MAN through eternity past.
 Neither David, nor Adam, nor any of us, were necessary for God to be God.
 But the second person of the Trinity is now Jesus, the SON OF MAN.
 But willing to trade away God's freedom, holiness, and a thousand literal Bible verses, many theologians will sacrifice the greatest truths of Scripture for Platonic utter immutability.
 (Some Christians even say that they would reject Christ if God had actual freedom.)
 As we've seen in the "comment thread" to Bob Enyart's Open Theism Debate with the president of The North American Reformed Seminary, a reader responding to our own BEL producer Will, wrote: